-If you do not know how much your company spends on cooling the building, how do you quantify spending an extra $3,000 to purchase a more energy efficient piece of equipment?
+If you do not know how much your company spends on cooling the building, how do you quantify spending an extra $3,000 to purchase a more energy-efficient piece of equipment?
 How quickly will this energy management effort pay for itself?

 Energy Management Data Allows More Informed Decisions

-Knowing that your company spends a certain amount per year cooling the building, will help you decide if a particular piece of equipment will pay for itself within its estimated life expectancy.
+Knowing that your company spends a certain amount per year cooling the building will help you decide if a particular piece of equipment will pay for itself within its estimated life expectancy.

 National Averages in Commercial Building Energy Use

-A study conducted by by the National Grid US, estimates that “office buildings in the U.S. spend an annual average of $1.34 per square foot on electricity and 18 cents per square foot on natural gas.”
-They go on to approximate that somewhere between 54 and 71 percent of that energy goes to climate control.
+A study by the National Grid estimates that “office buildings in the U.S. spend an annual average of $1.34 per square foot on electricity and 18 cents per square foot on natural gas.”
+They approximate that somewhere between 54 and 71 percent of that energy goes to climate control.